pkgxdev/pkgx/README.md

   my-arg
 ```

-> † specifying `env: true` is necessary to use `{{ srcroot }}` later in the
-> YAML.
-You would also use it for any
-> project that has an environment your scripts might need.
-Probably your
+> When called with `-E` tea reads the virtual environment and injects any
-> project already specifies your `deno` dependency, so the above YAML is
+> dependencies from there.
+Probably your project already specifies your `deno`
-> possibly being redundant.
+> dependency, so the above YAML is possibly being redundant.

 &nbsp;

-## Caveats

-tea is **new software** and not mature.
-If you are an enterprise, we don’t
-recommend using tea *yet*.
-If you are devshop or open source developer then
-welcome!
-Dig in 🤝.

-We only support macOS currently, though the Linux binary works pretty well.
-Also, currently we require zsh.

-We intend to be cross platform, this includes Windows (WSL **and** non-WSL),
-Raspberry Pi, all varieties of Linux.
-Building binaries for everything we
-support.

-tea allows you to “get started” anywhere (*just not quite yet*).

-&nbsp;

 # Magic

-tea uses the concept of magic.
-In an environment with magic we try to be
+`tea` codifies the concept of magic.

+In an environment where there
-clever and infer what you want.
-Without magic we are strict and
+is magic we try to be clever and infer what you want.
+Without magic we are
-require precise specification of your intent.
+strict and require precise specification of your intent.

 You can disable magic by specifying `--muggle` or exporting `MAGIC=0` to your
 shell environment.

+The primary magic we apply is determining if you want to use your virtual
+environment or not.
+Strictly `tea --env` is required to inject it, but when
+magic is enabled we try to figure out if you *just wanted that*.
+Our goal is
+to be smart and useful for your productivity.

-We do magic per dependency by processing a `magic.ts` in the [pantry].
-For
+We do some magic per dependency.
+This is currently hard-coded logic in tea/cli
-example with `deno` we extract your `import-map` specification from any
-`.vscode/settings.json` we find in your virtual environment.
-Then if you
-type `deno` on the command line we automatically inject the import map.
-You
-can supplement our magic by contributing to the [pantry].
+itself, but we intend to make it general with a `magic.ts` file in the
+[pantry].

+Currently magic is limited (and a great place for contributions).

+For example, if we detect that your project is a GitHub Action we read the
+`action.yml` and make the right version of node available.

 &nbsp;